Interactive Investor

 There are various ways to arrange investments to pay an income at retirement, with the most obvious being to focus primarily on income-generating assets.

-This is because, under a scenario where stock markets fall sharply and income withdrawals are maintained or increased during that period, it is difficult for a retirement fund’s capital value to recover afterwards.
+This is because in a scenario where stock markets fall sharply and income withdrawals are maintained or increased during that period, it is difficult for a retirement fund’s capital value to recover afterwards.

 For those who continue to draw income from a pension pot at that stage, a vicious cycle is created, resulting in the number of units and value of investments reducing further.
 In the worst-case scenario, this potentially means the pension pot running out before you die.